Germany · CocoVolare

 May to October · September for the harvest

-Hamburg's harbour and skyline at sunset · Germany 05 · Port 2–3 nights
+Hamburg and the North · Germany 05 · Port

 Hamburg and the North